Tibet Autonomous Region vs. the Tibetan Area

 2) Tibetan area of Yunnan

-Tibetan area of Yunnan mainly refers to Diqing Tibetan Autonomous Prefecture which is located in the northwest of Yunnan Province, at the junction of northern Yunnan, eastern T.R.A., and southwest of Sichuan.
+The Tibetan area of Yunnan mainly refers to the Diqing Tibetan Autonomous Prefecture which is located in the northwest of Yunnan Province, at the junction of northern Yunnan, eastern T.R.A., and southwest of Sichuan.
 It is one part of the historical Tibetan region of Kham'It is one of the eight autonomous prefectures in Yunnan Province.
-The prefecture’s capital Shangri-La, a place regarded as an earthly paradise, where you can appreciate the snow-capped mountains, mighty river, remarkable gorges and authentic Tibetan villages.
+The prefecture’s capital Shangri-La, a place regarded as an earthly paradise, where you can appreciate the snow-capped mountains, mighty rivers, remarkable gorges, and authentic Tibetan villages.
 You should try and go to the mountain of Karwa Karpo, one of the holiest mountains in Tibetan.
 It is a well-known forest kingdom, with a forest coverage rate of 73.95% and a forest greening rate of 78.91%.
 Locals believe that everything has spirits and worships natural deities.
 They have a rule that follows generations, not cutting trees that are bearing fruit.

 Top attractions: Tiger Leaping Gorge, Deqin Feilai Temple, Mount Meili, Baima Snow Mountain

 3) Tibetan area of Gansu